11 Strategies for Managing Your Online Courses was created to help online instructors

 NCCC Online Course Management Strategies

-The department of e-Learning has created a Course Management Strategies Document that provides a list of the criteria that we consider to be fundamental to creating and managing a quality online class.
+The Online Learning department has created a Course Management Strategies Document that provides a list of the criteria that we consider to be fundamental to creating and managing a quality online class.
 This list entails strategies concerning Course Management and Instructor Presence.
 A sample of the criteria found on the Course Management Strategies Document is as follows:

 □ Provide prompt responses to emails from students, if all students would benefit from hearing your response, make a suitable post in a General Q&A discussion thread were general questions/answers can be posted.